Tyche

 I. I do not remember Thomas as an inspiring teacher, but the

-material--poems and Novellen from German Romanticism--was my first
+poems and Novellen from German Romanticism constituted my first

 acquaintance with the charms of literature.
-It was at this
+At this

-juncture that Tyche arranged our conversation on the steps of Old Main.
+juncture Tyche arranged that conversation on the steps of Old

 It turned out that I could indeed obtain

-status as graduate student by the fall semester if I could advance,
+status as graduate student if I could advance,

-summer school for enough credits to bring me within the crucial number,
+summer school for enough credits to bring me to the crucial number,

-thus in the fall there was room for one graduate course.
-As a
+thus in the fall I had room for one graduate course.
+Being a

 I could also be given a class to teach.
-Among my students were
+Among my students that

-veterans who had recently been stationed in Germany, no doubt even
+veterans who had recently been stationed in Germany, no doubt some had

 to class on Tuesdays and Thursdays in military uniform (as a freshman I